intel-lab-lkp/linux/Documentation/virt/kvm/devices/vcpu.rst

 	 -ENXIO   Stolen time not implemented
 	 -EEXIST  Base address already set for this VCPU -EINVAL  Base address not 64 byte aligned
+	 -EPERM   The VCPU belongs to a protected VM
 	 =======  ======================================

 Specifies the base address of the stolen time structure for this VCPU.
 The base address must be 64 byte aligned and exist within a valid guest memory region.
 See Documentation/virt/kvm/arm/pvtime.rst for more information including the layout of the stolen time structure.
+Stolen time is not supported for protected VMs (see Documentation/virt/kvm/arm/pkvm.rst).

 4. GROUP: KVM_VCPU_TSC_CTRL
 ===========================